GFK Tikvesh: Stadium

 Tikvesh's home ground is the City Stadium of Kavadarci (Градски Стадион Кавадарци).
 The stadium was built in the late 1940s and the first match played was on 19 March 1950 between FK Tikvesh and NK Rudar Trbovlje from Slovenia, qualification for the Yugoslav Third League, the final score was 1–4 for the visitors from Slovenia.

-The stadium has hosted the first ever Macedonia U-21 international fixture, a 7–0 win over Estonia U-21 played on 31 May 1994, also the Macedonian Cup final between FK Sileks and FK Sloga Jugomagnat (4–1) on 28 May 1997.
+The stadium has hosted the first Macedonia U-21 international fixture, a 7–0 win over Estonia U-21 played on 31 May 1994, also the Macedonian Cup final between FK Sileks and FK Sloga Jugomagnat (4–1) on 28 May 1997.

-Although used primarily for football the stadium has hosted many concerts in the past as well.
+Although used primarily for football, the stadium has hosted many concerts in the past as well.

 Supporters

 Tikvesh's organized supporters are known as Lozari (Winegrowers; Лозари), they were formed in 1991 and traditionally occupy the East Stand at the stadium.
-The behavioural tendency of Lozari includes the use of football scarves, flags, flares and smoke bombs, also displaying banners and fanatical vocal support throughout the matches.
-Lozari have a good relations with Chkembari, supporters of FK Pelister Bitola.
+Lozari have good relations with Chkembari, supporters of FK Pelister Bitola.

-Tikvesh is one of the clubs with the highest average home attendance in Macedonia.
+Tikvesh is one of the clubs with the highest average home attendance in the Macedonian First League.

 Rivalry

 Tikvesh's fiercest rival is FK Vardar Negotino.
 The matches between the two clubs are known as the Winegrowers Derby, and they are keenly contested affairs with considerable pride at stake that goes far beyond football.
 The derby is an inter-town rivalry, with the two towns of Kavadarci and Negotino just 10 km (6 miles) apart.
 The derby is seldom played because in many seasons the two clubs have played in separate divisions of the league system.
-Whenever played, the derby attracts bumper crowds with passionate atmosphere.
-In many seasons Tikvesh have enjoyed being in a superior division to their neighbours, and statistically are by far the more successful of the two clubs who have still not faced each other in the Macedonian First League.
+Whenever played, the derby attracts large crowds.
+In many seasons Tikvesh have been in a superior division to their neighbours, and statistically are by far the more successful of the two clubs who have still not faced each other in the Macedonian First League.
 Despite numerous previous "friendly" encounters, the first official league meeting between the clubs took place on 22 March 1953 in Negotino, which ended in a 1–1 draw.
-The highest scoring Winegrowers league derby was played in 1961–62 when Tikvesh won 6–4 in an exciting ding-dong battle, while biggest win is Tikvesh's 5–0 victory in 1973–74.
+The highest-scoring Winegrowers league derby was played in 1961–62 when Tikvesh won 6–4. while biggest win is Tikvesh's 5–0 victory in 1973–74.